-Along the tour, something that may have caught your attention is a series of small walls that appear scattered throughout the Lora area.
+Along the tour with the audioguide, something that may have caught your attention is a series of small walls that appear scattered throughout the Lora area.
 These are, in fact, windbreaks that shepherds, in more recent periods, built for small shelters while the cattle grazed around freely.
 The locals call them “casitos”.
 If you go through Cantohito and move forward a few meters in the same direction, two well-developed sinkholes can be seen on each side.

 Meeting point 8.
 The limestone pavements

-Going through Loras means walking on red soil.
+Going through Loras means walking on red soil, as you can see with the audioguide.
 This was formed by the alteration of limestone, cushioned by the vegetation that covers the surface, and sometimes cracked rocky soil with strange shapes.
 The latter are areas where it is difficult to walk, wearing the soles of one’s shoes as well as animals’ pads.
 In geology, they are called limestone pavements--the result of limestone dissolution by water.
 Because of this process, grooves are formed, some deeper than others, as well as rock-sharp ridges.
 Water enters the limestone massif, dissolving its interior, giving shape to caves, galleries and pit caves.

 Throughout the years, the grooves, joints and cavities are widened by water erosion, causing landslides, subsidence and fancy shapes.
 An "enchanted city" which can be seen at Tuerces natural area, a few kilometers from here, is what in geology is called badlands.